peterju00004/Best-Neighborhood-in-Pittsburgh/README.md

 # CMPINF 0010 Final Project
 CMPINF 0010 FINAL PROJECT REPOSITORY - By Bussin' (Canvas Group #24)

 This project provides an insight to which neighborhood in Pittsbrugh is the best rated on a 3-dimensional environmental-and-health metric.
-Submetrics include pollution (PM 2.5), illegal dump sites, and hypertensino and hyperlipidemia situations in each of the neighborhoods.
+Submetrics include pollution (PM 2.5), illegal dump sites, and hypertension and hyperlipidemia situations in each of the neighborhoods.

 Upper Lawrenceville is the best neighborhood!
 ![](result.png)